lixinneo04/OOP-Mini-Project/README.md

 ![Borrow Book](./images/Borrow%20Book.png)

 **3d(ii).
 Borrow Book Limit**<br>
-**Since the limit of book allowed to be borrowed by a student member is 3, if a student try to borrow more than 3, below message will be shown.
+**Since the limit of book allowed to be borrowed by a student member is 3, if a student try to borrow more than 3 books, below message will be shown.
 This same logic applies for staff member too except the limit is 5 instead.**<br>
 ![Student Book Limit Reached](./images/Book%20Limit%20Reached.png)

 **Same goes for staff member except the limit is 5, if a staff try to borrow more than 5 below message will be shown.**